otrv4/otrv4/otrv4.md

 # OTR version 4

-This protocol provides a way for two people to have a conversation over a network with the same security expectations as a private, in-person conversation.
-No external party can overhear what is being said, and no one (not even the participants) can prove what was said or that the two participants spoke to each other at all.
+OTRV4 is a new version of OTR that provides a Deniable Authenticated Key Exchange and better forward secrecy through the use of double ratcheting.
 OTR works on top of an existing messaging protocol, like XMPP.

 ## Table of Contents